Stress is a state of worry.

-You’re right outside the apartment of the most dangerous drug lord in town and his goons, waiting for back up.
+You’re right outside the house of the most dangerous criminal in town and his partners in crime, waiting for back up.

 Any moment someone will come out and see you.

-Your muscles tense up, readying you to run like a fiend at the slightest noise.
+During this time, your muscles tense up, readying you to run at the slightest noise.

-Your blood pulses in your veins, your heart is a drum in your ears.
+Your blood pulses in your veins, and your heart is a drum in your ears.

-You’re panting like an animal hungry for the chase.
+You’re panting like an animal hungry for the chase of food.